 Combine that scene with an earlier scene in which Peter and Noah go home with some ladies they met at the club, only to realize after getting drunk and taking Molly that the girls are much younger than they said they were, and Peter’s adventures seem more man-childish.
 The scene is saved somewhat by the appearance of Pete Davidson as one of the girl’s exes who both befriend and begrudge Peter.

 Once Peter realizes the girls are underage, he and Noah flee just as the father gets home.
 I get that it’s meant to show Peter bonding with Noah.
 But in these scenes, it feels like Peter is regressing.
 It starts to create this weird dichotomy of two Peters, the one where he’s a nice, caring, empathetic guy when he’s with Anne or Emma and a selfish a-hole when he’s with other dudes.

 I Want You Back slowly devolves into unnecessary scenes and scenes that feel added to make the characters less complex and tidier for the romantic ending.
-I found myself going back and forth on whether I wanted them to end up together or not.
-Suffice to say, I like the direction Orely, and the writers chose to go.
+I found myself going back and forth on whether I wanted them to end up together.
+Suffice it to say, I like the direction Orely and the writers chose to go.

 Images courtesy of Amazon Studios

 Have strong thoughts about this piece you need to share?
 Or maybe there’s something else on your mind you’re wanting to talk about with fellow Fandomentals?
 Head on over to our Community server to join in the conversation!